keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 - OpenTelemetry runs traces that show everything that happens in the Kubernetes cluster and can display this information with dashboard tools such as Grafana.
-- Specific metrics that you can define to monitor information from all the data providers configured in your cluster.
+- Custom Keptn metrics that you can define to monitor information from all the data providers configured in your cluster.

-The Keptn Lifecycle Toolkit can provide this information for all applications running in your cluster, even if they are using different deployment tools.
-And it can capture metrics from multiple data sources using multiple data platforms.
-With KLT deployed on your cluster, you can easily monitor what is happening during a deployment into your Kuberenetes cluster, and quickly get data to help you understand issues such as why a deployment took so long or why it failed.

 ## Using this exercise